thang41/OpenSourceSecurityCheck/README.md

 1. Open application
 2. Choose scan type
 3. Edit the scan parameters in the options menu
-    1. Add, edit, delete keywords
-    2. Add, edit, delete ignored directories
-    3. Add, edit, delete ignored filetypes
+    1. Add, edit, delete keywords, directories and filetypes to ignore
-        1. Add "none" to filter nonetype files
+        1. Add "none" to filter nonetype files in the ignored filetypes tab
 4. browse to directory
 5. Scan